Master-Data-Management-and-Curation/applied-ai/course-overview.md

 Key Project Components:

 **Repository Development**: Students will create a repository to document their code, data structures, and workflow, ensuring transparency and reproducibility.

 **Python Programming**: Building on previous coursework, students will write Python code from scratch to develop their solution.

-Machine Learning Model Development: Students will design and implement machine learning models tailored to their specific problem, processing raw datasets and generating metadata as needed.
+**Machine Learning Model Development**: Students will design and implement machine learning models tailored to their specific problem, processing raw datasets and generating metadata as needed.

 **Data Structure Interface**: Students will create an interface for their data structure, enabling interoperable reuse and facilitating collaboration.

 **Open Science and FAIR Principles:** Throughout the project, students will adhere to open science principles, making all aspects of their work publicly available and reusable.
 This includes:

 **Transparency**: All code, data, and workflow documentation will be openly accessible.
 Reproducibility: The project will be designed to be reproducible, allowing others to build upon and extend the work.

 **Interoperability**: The data structure interface will enable seamless reuse and integration with other projects.

 By completing this project, students will gain hands-on experience with applying AI techniques to real-world challenges while embracing the principles of open science and FAIR research.
 The outcome will be a fully functional, FAIR, and open science-compliant project that showcases their skills and expertise.